 We started the morning out at Daylight Donuts.
-It looked like a local place, and it was packed; most of the tables inside filled, a line at the counter, and a line at the drive through.
-The “Chocolate Butterfly” seemed to be a popular choice among fellow patrons, so I ordered one of those, a standard glazed, and a cup of coffee to go.
+It looked like a local place, and it was busy.
+Most of the tables inside were filled, there was a line at the counter, and a line at the drive through.
+The “Chocolate Butterfly” was popular choice among fellow patrons, so I ordered one of those, a standard glazed, and a cup of coffee to go.
 My breakfast packed so many calories that I wasn’t even hungry again until almost 4 p.m., and I generally graze several times a day!

 The cold, overcast morning encouraged Petey and me to keep moving.
 Before heading west, we drove east of town to take a quick auto tour of Fort Dodge.
 The old fort once protected the wet and dry route of the Santa Fe Trail.
 Some old buildings survived and appear to be the center of a small community.

 After our visit to Fort Dodge, we U-turned and started southwest toward Texas’ Panhandle.
 About 9 miles outside of town, we briefly visited a roadside display of wagon wheel ruts from the Santa Fe Trail that have survived the last 130 years of wind and weather.
 Here we also logged a virtual cache.

 In addition, in between the town and the roadside display, I spotted the elusive prairie chicken!
 I stopped, turned VANilla around, pulled up by the grouse, rolled down the window, and by the time I raised my camera, the bird escaped…UGH!